Tamara Reps Freeman, D.M.A., Holocaust Ethnomusicologist,

 Her dissertation, Using Holocaust Music to Encourage Racial Respect: An Interdisciplinary Curriculum for Grades K-12, is our country’s first and only Holocaust music education curriculum for students in Kindergarten - 12th grade.
 The curriculum was created in response to the 1994 NJ State mandate to teach Holocaust-Genocide Studies and it is endorsed by the NJ State Department of Education.
-Dr. Freeman's curriculum received an alumni award from the Crane School of Music, SUNY Potsdam, for having created one of the five the most outstanding music education innovation in the school's 125 year history.
+Dr. Freeman's curriculum received an alumni award from the Crane School of Music, SUNY Potsdam, for having created one of the five the most outstanding music education innovations in the school's 125 year history.

 Dr. Freeman's “Music of the Holocaust: A Thematic Design for String Music Education” is a chapter in “Giving Voice to Democracy in Music Education: Diversity and Social Justice” edited by Lisa DeLorenzo Ed.D., Routledge, 2015.
 Dr. Freeman wrote and published a music curriculum for the 2014 Emmy nominated film “Defiant Requiem”.

 In 2012, Dr. Freeman retired from 30 years of teaching music and conducting ensembles in the Ridgewood, NJ Public Schools.
 She brings pedagogical expertise, passion, and the highest standards of excellence into her Holocaust music classes and workshops, for children, teens, and adults.